 - Replaces a cancer-depleted, natural immune system component, MAF, essential for the ability of the immune system to recognize and kill cancer cells.

-- Based on three generations of research optimization at some of the leading research and progressive pharmaceutical centers in Japan.
+- Sunivera’s MAF component is based on three generations of product optimization at leading research centers in Japan.

-- Avoids the pitfalls of conventional immunotherapies.
+- It avoids the pitfalls of conventional immunotherapies.
 Sunivera DOES NOT:

-- Risk over-activation of the immune system, causing serious autoimmune problems.
+- Risk over-activation of the immune system that, unchecked, may lead to serious autoimmune reactions.

 - Require the alteration of genes in immune system T-cells with unknown downstream consequences.

 - In our over 5 years of experience, the treatment does not have any clinically observed side effects.

 - The complete Sunivera protocol is a holistic treatment approach that rebuilds the immune system from a variety of angles, even as it works synergistically with other Hope4Cancer therapies to maximize benefit.